BradLarson/GPUImage/README.md

 ### Blending modes ###

+- **GPUImageChromaKeyBlendFilter**: Selectively replaces a color in the first image with the second image
+  - *thresholdSensitivity*: How close a color match needs to exist to the target color to be replaced (default of 0.4)
+  - *smoothing*: How smoothly to blend for the color match (default of 0.1)

 - **GPUImageDissolveBlendFilter**: Applies a dissolve blend of two images
   - *mix*: The degree with which the second image overrides the first (0.0 - 1.0, with 0.5 as the default)